Testosterone (medication): Deficiency

 Testosterone deficiency (also termed hypotestosteronism or hypotestosteronemia) is an abnormally low testosterone production.
 It may occur because of testicular dysfunction (primary hypogonadism) or hypothalamic–pituitary dysfunction (secondary hypogonadism) and may be congenital or acquired.

 Low levels due to aging

 Testosterone levels may decline gradually with age.
 The United States Food and Drug Administration (FDA) stated in 2015 that neither the benefits nor the safety of testosterone supplement have been established for low testosterone levels due to aging.
 The FDA has required that labels on testosterone include warnings about increased risk of heart attacks and stroke.

 Transgender men

-To take advantage of its virilizing effects, testosterone is administered to transgender men and other transmasculine individuals as part of masculinizing hormone therapy, titrated to clinical effect with a "target level" of the average male's testosterone level.
+To take advantage of its virilizing effects, testosterone, often shortened to T, is administered to transgender men and other transmasculine individuals as part of masculinizing hormone therapy, titrated to clinical effect with a "target level" of the average male's testosterone level.